coenbakker/sso/authentication_flow.md

   - **Assent**: Multi-provider authentication framework (https://github.com/pow-auth/assent).

 #### Server
-  - **Boruta**: Boruta is the core of an OAuth 2.0 and OpenID Connect provider implementing according business rules (https://hexdocs.pm/boruta/api-reference.html).
+  - **boruta_auth**: Boruta is the core of an OAuth 2.0 and OpenID Connect provider implementing according business rules (https://hexdocs.pm/boruta/api-reference.html).
 This library also provides a generator to create phoenix controllers, views and templates to have a basic provider up and running.
 An example integration is available at https://github.com/patatoid/boruta_example.
+  - **boruta-server**: OpenID certified lightweight Identity and Access Management server (https://github.com/malach-it/boruta-server).

 ### Specifications
   - **OAuth** 2.0: https://www.rfc-editor.org/rfc/rfc6749.html